Crown Princess Victoria Visits Ghana and Tanzania

 The next day, Victoria visited a Tanzanian school.
 The day after that, she visited the CCBRT Hospital.
 The hospital is working to raise awareness and free children to women who are in the danger of losing their children.
 She then attended a seminar of Young Entrepreneurship.

-During the last day, there was an interview with Victoria and Ewa.Filed under Swedish Royals
+During the last day, there was an interview with Victoria and Ewa.Filed under Sweden

-Tagged Bilateral Relations, Crown Princess Victoria, Education, Ghana, Hospital, Patronage, President Mahama, Tanzania, Water, Women's Rights, Working Visit.
+Tagged Bilateral Relations, Crown Princess Victoria of Sweden, Education, Ghana, Hospital, Patronage, President Mahama of Ghana, Tanzania, Water, Women's Rights, Working Visit.